 What is a Motif?

-The team motif is referred to as a recurring pattern in a writing workshop, which helps to gain strength in the story’s main theme.
-A motif can be considered symbolic or concrete, and it can also keep on supporting the main or central idea or underlying theme of the story.
+The team motif is a recurring pattern in a writing workshop, which helps to gain strength in the story’s main theme.
+A motif can be considered symbolic or concrete, and it can also keep on supporting the story’s central idea or underlying theme.

-The term motif is considered a recurring element in a literary work, which also means that the image or idea appears repeatedly.
+Motif is considered a recurring element in a literary work, meaning the image or idea appears repeatedly.
 It is believed that if the related image can bring the audience’s attention to an idea, it will be known as the story motif.

 What is a Theme?

 To understand the theme, we can tell that every written piece has its purpose.
-The author wants to say something to a reader about the idea, a thought, concept, or process, which we call a theme.
+The author wants to tell a reader about the idea, thought, concept, or process we call a theme.

-It is considered if the brokenness comes as the story motif, then we can say that author is trying to tell about love, relationship, and families or if children break the window of a misunderstood neighbors house, then it might seem that the author is trying to give the symbol about the gaps in understanding between people who do know each other very well.
+It is considered if the brokenness comes as the story motif.
+We can say that author is trying to talk about love, relationship, and families, or if children break the window of a misunderstood neighbour‘s house, then it might seem that the author is trying to give the symbol about the gaps in understanding between people who do know each other very well.

 Main Differences Between Motif and Theme

-- The term motif refers to a symbol, shapes, sounds, distinct color, and events in a story that are organized in a series or sequences.
-On the other hand, The term theme refers to a central idea or the main idea that the writer wants to convey through their literary work.
+- Motif refers to symbols, shapes, sounds, distinct colours, and story events organized in a series or sequences.
+On the other hand, theme refers to a central idea or the main idea that the writer wants to convey through their literary work.

-- The motif is generally explicitly as it is clearly understood.
-On the other hand, the theme is not explicitly given in a text.
+- The motif is explicit as it is clearly understood.
+On the other hand, the theme is not explicitly given in the text.

 - The motif is considered to be concrete, whereas the theme is considered to be abstract.

 - It gives significant symbolic value to the main theme or plot of the play.
-On the other hand, This gives the central idea or main motive that the writer wants to convey to his story.
+On the other hand, This gives the central idea or main motive the writer wants to convey in his story.

-- A repeated reference or visual of shattered glass can be the example of a motif, whereas The example of the theme can be death, loneliness, friendship, honor, love, etc.
+- A repeated reference or visual of shattered glass can be an example of a motif, whereas The example of the theme can be death, loneliness, friendship, honour, love, etc.